 Encircle Board: Mike McFillin

-Finance and Risk Management Chairperson & Joint Chairpersons – Mike McFillin
+Joint Chairperson and Finance and Risk Management Committee Chairperson

 Mike is an accountant by profession.
 He has founded a number of businesses during the course of his career.
 He recently retired from and audit only accountancy practice that he has operated since 2009.